ASAP Rocky: Assault in Sweden

-Alleged assault in Hollywood
+Shooting in Hollywood

-On April 20, 2022, A$AP Rocky was arrested by LAPD officers upon arriving to the Los Angeles International Airport after a vacation with his partner, Rihanna.
-He was arrested for a potential assault with a deadly weapon in a Hollywood shooting on November 6, 2021.
+On April 20, 2022, Mayers was arrested by LAPD officers upon arriving to the Los Angeles International Airport after a vacation with his partner, Rihanna.
+He was arrested for a potential assault with a deadly weapon in a shooting that took place in Hollywood on November 6, 2021.
+The shooting victim, who survived the incident with only a graze to his knuckle, was reported to be former friend and collaborator Terell Ephron, better known as ASAP Relli.
 Bail was set at $550,000 and he was released shortly after.

 After his arrest, detectives executed a warrant to search his home, gaining entry by using a pry bar to force the gate open.
 Detectives took several boxes from his home to use as evidence.
-On August 15, 2022, the Los Angeles County District Attorney's office filed charges against Rocky.
+Investigating officers did not find any shell casings at the scene and recovered no fingerprints from the 9mm casings Ephron later provided to police.
+The gun allegedly used was never found during a search of Mayers' residence.
+However, surveillance footage of the scene captured a man in a hooded sweatshirt, identified as the defendant, potentially holding a gun.
+On August 15, 2022, the Los Angeles County District Attorney's office filed charges against Mayers.